fourctv/JS44D/README.md

 Detailed documentation for each service/component in this library can be found on the [wiki here](https://github.com/fourctv/JS44D/wiki).
 Following is a quick run down of the library contents.

+There is a step by step procedure to get started with the **4D RESTApi** component and this library at this [wiki page.](https://github.com/fourctv/JS44D/wiki/Let's-Get-Started) That page will instruct you on how to get going on the 4D and Angular sides.

 ## Installation
 Install `js44d` library using `npm`, as:
 ```